cropsinsilico/cis-ui/docs/user_guide.md

 * Navbar
 * Canvas (aka "The Graph")

-The *Navbar* runs along the top of the UI and contains the Crops in Silico brand name and logo.
+The *Navbar* runs along the top of the UI and contains the Crops _in silico_ brand name and logo.
 On the left side, you will find a link to submit a new model.
 On the right side, you will also find the `Log In` button and a `Help` dropdown which contains links to this user guide, the developer's guide, and the documentation for the `cisrun` CLI tool.

 The *Canvas* is the grid with the black background in the center of the screen.
 This displays the current state of the graph that the user is working on.